 On the other hand, in a no-fault divorce, the divorcing spouse only needs to show the court that there has been an "irretrievable breakdown" in the marriage.
 This means that there is a substantial incompatibility between the spouses that will never be resolved.

 If you would like to know more about the Georgia divorce laws and requirements, and whether you have met them, there are many divorce attorneys throughout Georgia who may be able to help.
-In addition to letting you know if you qualify for divorce, these attorneys may also help you with planning for other divorce issues like child custody and property division.
-Start now with a free case review from a Georgia divorce attorney.
+In addition to letting you know if you qualify for divorce, attorneys may also help you with planning for other divorce issues like child custody and property division.